paypal/sdk-core-dotnet/README.md

 Click OK

-On Clicking Apply and OK, let the NuGet Install be added (as External Command 6*) to Menu �> Tools *Note: The External Command number may differ depending on the particular Visual Studio installation
+On Clicking Apply and OK, let the NuGet Install be added (as External Command 6*) to Menu ?> Tools *Note: The External Command number may differ depending on the particular Visual Studio installation

-Menu �> Tools, clicking NuGet Install will pop up for NuGet Install Arguments and Command Line
+Menu ?> Tools, clicking NuGet Install will pop up for NuGet Install Arguments and Command Line

-Also, let the NuGet Toolbar be added to Visual Studio Right-click on Visual Studio Menu and select Customize�
+Also, let the NuGet Toolbar be added to Visual Studio Right-click on Visual Studio Menu and select Customize?

-Customize by clicking New�
+Customize by clicking New?

 Enter Toolbar name: NuGet
 Click OK